giansi/gravstrap/README.md

 Installing the Gravstrap plugin can be done only manually at the moment, because the project is just started and it is not yet available through the GPM system.

 ## Manual Installation
+`Gravstrap` requires the `Markdown Sections` plugin to work.

-To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `gravstrap`.
-You can find these files either on [GitHub](https://github.com/giansi/grav-plugin-gravstrap).
+To install `Gravstrap` plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`. then, rename the folder to `gravstrap`.

+To install `Markdown Sections` plugin, just download the zip version of [this repository](https://github.com/giansi/grav-plugin-markdown-sections/releases) unzip it under `/your/site/grav/user/plugins`.
+When you are done, rename the folder to `markdownsections`.

 ## Contributing